Published July 2020

 Thermoplastic copolyester elastomers (TPC) are a class of thermoplastic elastomers (TPEs) that combine many of the properties of both thermoplastics and rubbers.
 TPCs are high-performance engineering materials with thermoplastic behavior and structural strength, but also exhibit elasticity and resistance to impact and flex fatigue.
 At low strains, they have a low hysteresis and behave like a perfect spring with ideal elasticity.
 In addition, these materials possess excellent resistance to oils and chemicals and have high service temperatures.
 TPCs have replaced other materials, such as metal and general rubbers, and will continue to do so, as well as replacing composites of rubber with metal, glass, and fabrics without reinforcement.
-The largest consuming nations/regions in 2016 and 2017 were the United States, Europe, and China.
-Together they represent more than 80% of total world consumption.

-TPCs are used predominantly in automotive parts/components (an estimated 45–46% of total world consumption in 2016 and 2017), hose and tubing (17–18%), medical uses (10–11%), and wire and cable (8–9%).
+TPCs are used predominantly in automotive parts, hose and tubing, medical uses, and wire and cable.

 The following pie chart shows world consumption of thermoplastic copolyester elastomers: